Restaurants

 What are some of the challenges moving forward to achieve healthy and energy-efficient indoor air environments?
 And what are some of the new air filtration solutions that could potentially become a reality in the years to come?

-Understand the Challenges in the indoor environment when the outdoor temperature changes
+Understand the challenges in the indoor environment when the outdoor temperature changes

 Created Thursday, 11 November 2021